wtavi00/Airport-management-system/README.md

 Security Check: Ensure all passengers and their baggage are cleared through security.

 Dynamic Baggage Limit: Update baggage limits and calculate extra baggage charges accordingly.

+## Class Structure

+### `AirlineSystem`
+Handles the overall operations and integration of other components.
+Responsible for managing the execution flow of the system.